1998 United States House of Representatives elections in Texas

 The 1998 United States House of Representatives elections in Texas occurred on November 3, 1998, to elect the members of the state of Texas's delegation to the United States House of Representatives.
-Texas had thirty seats in the House, apportioned according to the 1990 United States Census.
+Texas had thirty seats in the House, apportioned according to the 1990 United States census.

 These elections occurred simultaneously with the United States Senate elections of 1998, the United States House elections in other states, and various state and local elections.

+Texas was one of six states in which the party that won the state's popular vote did not win a majority of seats in 1998, the other states being Florida, Louisiana, Pennsylvania, Virginia, and Wisconsin.